refaktor/rye/docs/NOTES_2.md

 Seems nicer ...
 TODO -- add with native func.
 It's the same as skip, but it returns the result of last expr. not the first arg.

+Ok, native functions have "AcceptsFailures" flag and we added this flag to with (and skip) so this becomes (it makes sense for this flag to be on for "combinator" functions), with changes to else block we don't need with basically.

+	open file://test1.txt |with {
+		.fix-both { join "jo" "jo" } { .read-all } |print,
+		.fix-else { .close }
+	}

+	open file://test1.txtt fo
+	  |fix-both
+	    { "jo" + "jo" }
+	    { .read-all :text , .close , text }
+	    |print

+Returns function would make it even shorter.
+Will probably try adding later.

+How would this look in something like python?

+	text = ""
+	try:
+	  f = open("test1.txt")
+	catch:
+	  text = "jo" + "jo"
+	else:
+	  text = f.readAll()
+	  f.close()
+	print text

+Offshoot: Is there some combinator that would handle this pattern without returns?
+What would it be like:

+	100 { return-first { .add 10 } { .print } }

+	open %test1.txt
+	  |fix-both
+	    { "jo" + "jo" }
+	    { keep { .read-all } { .close } }
+	    |print

+Keep would do inject 2 blocks with it's first argument, but keep / return the result of first block.
+Not very obvious and more verbose than returns solution it seems ... we can keep it in mind

+TODO .. lets add %text1.txt as shorthand for file:// to loader. and .returns function

+	open %test1.txt
+	  |fix-both
+	    { "jo" + "jo" }
+	    { .read-all |returns , .close }
+	    |print